nodeloophole/nodeloophole.github.io/content.md

 * Be honest - internal use only
 * Identify your team's strengths and weaknesses

+note:
+This is an opportunity for you have a good baseline measure of where your team stands.
+It's important to be honest about this.
+It should be for internal use only.
+It will let you know where your team's strengths and weaknesses are.
 ---
 ##### Assess your Drupal team